nfotinakes/trichopedia/docs/grow-guides/seed.md

 <hr>
 Growing trichocereus from seed is rewarding and fun.
-As all species of trichocereus are self-sterile, the only way for a trichocereus flower to fruit and produce seeds, is to cross-polinate with another genetically diverse plant.
+As all species of san pedro are self-sterile, the only way for a flower to fruit and produce seeds, is to cross-polinate with another genetically diverse plant.
 This means two flowers from the same plant or even same clone cutting will not make seed.

 There are many different "teks" or guides to growing trichocereus from seed, one of the most popular being the "takeaway tek", but they all follow the same basic principles: